Data protection

 How long and where is the data stored?

 The data that YouTube receives from you and processes is stored on Google servers.
 Most of these servers are located in America.
 At https://www.google.com/about/datacenters/locations/?hl=de you can see exactly where the Google data centers are located.
-Your data is distributed on the servers.
-This means that the data can be retrieved more quickly and is better protected against manipulation.
+Your data is distributed across the servers.
+This means that the data can be accessed more quickly and is better protected against manipulation.

 The data will be deleted when it is no longer required for our and YouTube’s purposes.